Free facility maintenance checklist

 Get the free template

-Enter your email above to download the facility maintenance checklist.
+Enter your email above to download the full facility maintenance checklist as a PDF.

 Facility inspections should follow a tiered schedule.
 Daily walkthroughs cover general housekeeping and safety.
 Weekly checks cover high-use equipment and common areas.
 Monthly inspections cover HVAC filters, fire equipment and emergency systems.
 Quarterly inspections provide a comprehensive review of all mechanical, electrical and plumbing systems.
 Annual inspections should include specialist assessments.